moonharelabs/moonhare-beta/.github/CONTRIBUTING.md

 * Open a new GitHub pull request with the changed documentation.

+---

 MoonHare is a volunteer effort.
-We encourage you to pitch in and join the organization! sendIp
+We encourage you to pitch in and join the organization! send us an email(ksengine.github@gmail.com)

 Thanks! :heart: :heart: :heart: